dheero/OBF.github.io/wiki/BOSC/Prepare_for_Vienna.md

     the team voted to have done the best work by the BOSC community, but we might need other criteria to be met before they could be entered into the competition?
+7. Do more targeted invitations to people who would give interesting talks.
+Hilmar pointed out the zebrafish project does usability testing including videotaping people using their system.
+I would be interested in knowing more about that.

 Thoughts from Andrew
 --------------------